 One of the best in said product line is the Gaggia 14101 classic espresso machine and for all the right reasons, too.

 The Gaggia Classic, which we shall refer to simply as Gaggia for convenience’s sake, is rated in the top three on our best pump espresso machine for home and has the following features and technical specifications.

 Gaggia 14101 Classic Espresso Machine Specifications and Features

-- Water Tank Capacity – Removable, 72 oz, which translates to 9 cups before refilling is necessary
+- Water tank capacity of 72 ounces, which translates to 9 cups before refilling is necessary

 This Gaggia Classic espresso machine has a brushed stainless steel body in silver.
 I almost wish there were other fun colors, but the excellent performance of the Gaggia is the most important consideration so we can overlook this minor flaw.
 Plus, I really like the robust build and the sturdy look of the espresso maker so, colorful or not, it works in any kitchen or cafe.